Power Equals Opportunity

 people will still lack access in 2030 at the current rate of progress

-Until recently, there has been an assumed trade-off between increasing energy access and fighting climate change.
+In the past, there has been an assumed trade-off between increasing energy access and fighting climate change.
 However, breakthroughs in distributed and renewable energy have made it possible to provide clean, reliable energy access to all, while limiting future greenhouse gas emissions.
-Innovation and the changing economics of renewable and distributed systems have not only aligned the goals of clean energy production with ending poverty, but have made them mutually reinforcing through the pursuit of inclusive economic development and combating climate change.
+Innovation and the changing economics of renewable and distributed systems have aligned the goals of clean energy production with ending poverty, making them mutually reinforcing through the pursuit of inclusive economic development and combating climate change.

 The climate crisis threatens to undo decades of global progress in reducing poverty.
 That is why it is imperative that energy access is designed with climate-smart energy systems and technologies that are built for the future.